 Be prepared!
 Simple right?
 Well, it can be, yes.
 Alleviate interview stress by being prepared and confident to answer any question the interviewee or committee may ask you!

 One of the easiest ways to prepare for an interview is to study your resume.
 Yes, duh, you know exactly what is on your resume, most likely you created it, but it’s not just about your past positions or experiences.
-Study your resume along with the current job description you want to apply for by breaking down the list of responsibilities and turning them into questions.
+Study your resume along with the current job description you want to apply for by breaking down the list of responsibilities and turning them into questions (and answer those questions!).

 For example –